Building a European Strategy of Biomedical Research into ME

-The European ME Research Group (EMERG) is a network of European ME researchers who formed to collaborate and share knowledge in research into myalgic encephalomyeltis (ME).
+The European ME Research Group (EMERG) is a network of European ME researchers and researcher-clinicians who formed to collaborate and share knowledge in research into myalgic encephalomyeltis (ME).

-and will assist in expanding capacity of research leading to progress in developing a rapid pathway to finding cause(s) and treatment(s) for ME.
+leading to progress in developing a rapid pathway to discovering the cause(s) of,

-In addition the group is creating the infrastructure for joint European research into ME.
+In addition the group is interested in creating the infrastructure for joint European research into ME.

-EMERG cooperates with the clinicians in the European ME Clinicians Council (EMECC) and with European ME patient groups and charities within the European ME Alliance (EMEA) to provide a powerful combination of high-quality research, clinical expertise and patient participation.
+Researchers from the major European institutes who conduct biomedical research into ME are involved in, and welcome to join EMERG and the group collaborates with clinicians in the sister network European ME Clinicians Council (EMECC) and with European ME national patient groups and charities within the European ME Alliance (EMEA) to provide a powerful combination of high-quality research, clinical expertise and patient participation.

 In EMERG the following research is already occurring or planned:-